kereza/dnstls/README.md

 ### Executing program

-* If you would like to build the Dcoker image locally, clone the repo and from inside the folder:
+* If you would like to build the Dcoker image locally, clone the repo and from inside the folder run:
 ```
 docker build -t name:tag .
 ```
 name - the name of the image which you want to give.
-For example dnstls tag - the version of the image.
+For example dnstls <br>
+tag - the version of the image.
 For example 1.0

 * If you would like to download the Docker image for public DockerHUb: